-Palm Coast residents placed on ‘difficult list’ without warning
+This Central Florida city puts residents on secret ‘difficult list.’
+Here’s what we know

-PALM COAST, Fla. – The city of Palm Coast is defending what it calls a list of “difficult people.”
-It was created by city employees, accusing people of various stunts like threatening or harassing city workers or even throwing things at them.
+The list was created by city employees, accusing people of various stunts like threatening or harassing city workers or even throwing things at them.

 News 6 put in a records request to receive the list that was briefly mentioned at a recent city council meeting.